algorithmica-org/algorithmica/content/english/hpc/pipelining/branchless.md

 Other than being more complex, it has another slight drawback in that it potentially does more comparisons (constant $\lceil \log_2 n \rceil$ instead of either $\lfloor \log_2 n \rfloor$ or $\lceil \log_2 n \rceil$) and can't speculate on future memory reads (which acts as prefetching, so it loses on very large arrays).

-In general, data structures are made branchless by implicitly or explicitly *padding* them, so that their operations take a constant number of iterations.
+In general, data structures are made branchless by implicitly or explicitly *padding* them so that their operations take a constant number of iterations.
 Refer to [the article](/hpc/data-structures/binary-search) for more complex examples.

 <!--